JCGoran/coffe/README.md

 cibuildwheel --platform linux
 ```

+The wheels will then be available in the `wheelhouse` subdirectory, and can then be uploaded to PyPI.

 #### MacOS

 The MacOS wheels require an [official Python installer](https://www.python.org/downloads/macos/); the ones from Homebrew, Conda, etc. will most likely not work.